 - Significant site features, such as boundary treatments, pillars, gateways and vegetation should be retained, in so far as possible, but not to the detriment of providing an active interface with the street; - Significant vegetation would be removed.
-Wall would remain in existing location - Where the proposed height is greater than that of the surrounding area a transition should be provided (See Chapter 5, Section 5.2.7 of this Chapter and Appendix 10: Building Height and Design Guide); - There are no other dwellings adjacent to the proposal.
+Insufficient detail has been provided regarding the section of wall to be removed.
+From a conservation point of view, the wall should be made good using traditional methods and materials. - Where the proposed height is greater than that of the surrounding area a transition should be provided (See Chapter 5, Section 5.2.7 of this Chapter and Appendix 10: Building Height and Design Guide); - There are no other existing dwellings adjacent to the proposal.
 It is unclear from the details provided how the proposal would relate to existing structures in the rear gardens, nor are details of any planning available for these structures. - Subject to appropriate safeguards to protect residential amenity, reduced public open space and car parking standards may be considered for infill development, dwelling sub-division, or where the development is intended for a specific group such as older people or students.
 Public open space provision will be examined in the context of the quality and quantum of private open space and the proximity of a public park.
 Courtyard type development for independent living in relation to housing for older people is promoted at appropriate locations.
-Car parking will be examined in the context of public transport provision and the proximity of services and facilities, such as shops; - While a contribution in lieu of public open space provision can be considered at the Planning Authority's discretion, under COS5 Objective 7 of the CDP, in this instance in consideration of the minimal quantum that would be owed and to the adequate provision close to the site in terms of Sarsfield Park, the River Liffey and other significant green infrastructure, a contribution will not be sought. - Proposals to demolish a dwelling(s) to facilitate infill development will be considered subject to the preservation of the character of the area and taking account of the structure's contribution to the visual setting or built heritage of the area; - o n/a - All residential consolidation proposals shall be guided by the quantitative performance approaches and recommendations under the 'Site Layout Planning for Daylight and Sunlight' (2nd edition): A Guidelines to Good Practice (BRE 2011) and BS 8206-2: 2008 'Lighting for Buildings Part 2: Code of Practice for Daylighting' and / or any updated guidance; - No analysis undertaken.
-It appears that several rooms on the ground floor, including a bedroom and a bathroom would only have windows facing onto the proposed lightwell.
-This is a walled in area (with 10.6m high walls and screening).
-It is also not open and has a rooflight.
-In addition to this, the LKD is over 8m deep.
-This is at first floor and whilst it would receive sunlight from the south, it is unclear how much daylight the areas to the north would receive from the terrace / rooflight.
+Car parking will be examined in the context of public transport provision and the proximity of services and facilities, such as shops; - While a contribution in lieu of public open space provision can be considered at the Planning Authority's discretion, under COS5 Objective 7 of the Development Plan, in this instance in consideration of the minimal quantum that would be owed and to the adequate provision close to the site in terms of Sarsfield Park, the River Liffey and other significant green infrastructure, a contribution will not be sought. - Proposals to demolish a dwelling(s) to facilitate infill development will be considered subject to the preservation of the character of the area and taking account of the structure's contribution to the visual setting or built heritage of the area; - Not applicable to the proposed development. - All residential consolidation proposals shall be guided by the quantitative performance approaches and recommendations under the 'Site Layout Planning for Daylight and Sunlight' (2nd edition): A Guidelines to Good Practice (BRE 2011) and BS 8206-2: 2008 'Lighting for Buildings Part 2: Code of Practice for Daylighting' and / or any updated guidance;